- A Teenager’s Guide To An Unforgettable Ireland Vacation With Teens

 Galway is a small lively city known for its live music.
 It’s filled with buskers, pubs and shops.
 It doesn’t have much sightseeing, but it’s terribly fun to walk around, and it’s a good place to base yourself to see things like the Burren, Kylemore Abbey and the Cliffs of Moher.

-Shop Street runs from Eyre square almost to the river under various names and you’ll spend a lot of your time wandering along it.
+Shop Street runs from Eyre square almost to the river under various names.
+You’ll spend a lot of your time wandering along it.

 My friends and I started our last day in Galway with breakfast at Caprice, a café just off of Shop Street.
 They do a good full-Irish breakfast.
 But I recommend the fluffy buttermilk pancakes with a choice of toppings.
 They were some of the best pancakes I’ve ever had.